My name is Remy Styrk. I'm a composer + creator. I make short films about personal stories.

-Born to a homeless heroin addict in Newark, New Jersey in February 1999.
-At the age of 14 months, he was adopted by a couple, the husband, a fashion photographer and wife, a creative director.
-His parents’ love of the arts helped deepen his curiosity in music and the creation of it.
-In 2004, the family moved to Leawood, KS from their colonial house in Accord, New York.
-Within months of settling into the Kansas suburb, Styrk’s mother suddenly passed away due to a brain aneurysm, immensely inspiring his passion for music through the following years.
-He set out to write about the experience as a way to continue her memory.
+I was born to a homeless heroin addict in Newark, New Jersey in 1999.
+At the age of 14 months, I was adopted by a couple, the husband, a fashion photographer and wife, a creative director.
+My parents’ love of the arts helped deepen my curiosity in music and the creation of it.
+In 2004, we moved to Leawood, KS from our colonial house in Accord, New York.
+Within months of settling into the new house and state, my mom suddenly passed away due to a brain aneurysm.
+She was my guiding light.

-After graduating high school, Styrk returned there the following semester to become an assistant teacher in the music department.
-Teaching there was largely learning how what is happening in students lives’ affects the notes they play.
-This inspired him to connect with a local KC art gallery, InterUrban ArtHouse, to create a songwriting workshop.
+After graduating high school, I returned the following semester to become an assistant teacher in the music department.
+Teaching there was largely learning how what is happening in students lives’ affects how and what they play.
+This inspired me to connect with a local KC art gallery, InterUrban ArtHouse, to create a songwriting workshop.
 The ArtHouse had just started with the Tim Lyons Scholarship Fund, a scholarship helping local kids explore and follow their musical passions.
-Styrk wanted to connect with the kids whom he could not only teach songwriting to, be a mentor in life, create a safe space for, but learn from them as well.
+I wanted to work with the kids whom I could not only teach songwriting to, be a mentor in life, create a safe space for, but learn from them as well.